Part Seven: The Mi Amigo returns.

-Following the grounding of the mv Mi Amigo, the ship was taken to Zaandam in Holland for repairs.
-In the meantime, Radio Caroline South programmes continued from a borrowed
+Following the grounding of the mv Mi Amigo in January 1966, the ship was taken to Zaandam in Holland for repairs.
+In the meantime, Radio Caroline South programmes continued

-ship, the mv Cheeta II.
-While the Mi Amigo was in Holland, a brand new fifty kilowatt Continental Electronics transmitter was installed, the studios were renovated, the aerial mast extended
+from a borrowed ship, the mv Cheeta II.
+While the Mi Amigo was in Holland, a brand new fifty kilowatt Continental Electronics transmitter was installed, the studios were renovated, the aerial

 With two ships at anchor, the disc-jockey team was split between them.
 On the 17th April, while normal programmes continued from the Cheeta II, a test broadcast went out from the Mi Amigo on 1169 kHz,

 257 metres (a frequency later to be used by Caroline North).
 The test only lasted a few hours as the aerial short-circuited, putting the station off the air.
 The disc-jockeys sat around waiting for the fault to be fixed,

 keen to get back on the air.

 The newly refurbished Mi Amigo.
 Photograph from ‘Radio Caroline Picture Souvenir Book’ published by MRP.

 Speaking some years later to interviewer Ray Clark, Tony Prince remembers: “There was something right at the top of the mast that had come askew and it was stopping

 us from broadcasting.
 (There was) a force 12 and we wouldn't get the tender out with the engineer on.
 So we were all sitting on the ship playing cards, bored like crazy, thinking what can we do.
 Norman